 - A Superior, outstanding scholarship and intellectual initiative. - B Satisfactory performance. - C Deficient but passing in courses that do not require a minimum passing grade.
 See program or department standards for minimum passing grades.
 A grade of C ordinarily is not transferable. - P Passing grade.
 This grade carries no quality points and is not calculated in the grade point average. - F Failure to meet minimal standards.
 Course must be repeated to obtain credit.
-(See Course Repeat Policy on page 34 for further details.) - I Incomplete work.
+(See Course Repeat Policy on page 33 for further details.) - Incomplete work.
 An Incomplete is given at the discretion of the instructor and approval by the School dean when circumstances beyond the control of the student prevent the completion of some course requirements.
-A majority of coursework must be completed in order for an I to be given. - A student who receives a grade of I must complete the work in the time designated by the instructor.
+A majority of coursework must be completed in order for an I to be given.
+A student who receives a grade of I must complete the work in the time designated by the instructor.
 This time may be no longer than one semester.
 Students carrying a grade of I in the semester in which they petition to graduate must complete the outstanding work within the time designated by the instructor, but no later than 30 days prior to the degree conferral date.
 The Incomplete must be removed by the end of the semester immediately following, including the summer semester.
-Failure to remove an Incomplete by the time specified will result in a failing grade.
-A student must then re-enroll and matriculate successfully in the course to obtain credit. - W Authorized Withdrawal.
-A grade of W is given to a student who withdraws from a course or separates from the University up until the last published date to withdraw without academic record.
+Failure to remove an Incomplete by the time specified will result in a failing - W Authorized Withdrawal.
+A grade of W is given to a student who withdraws from a course up until the last date to withdraw with a grade of W or separates from the University after the last date to withdraw without academic record.
 The grade of W carries no credit or academic penalty.
 It is recorded on the permanent transcript.